thomashhuang/ChessOpeningExplorer/README.md

 #### Communication:
 UI and Model communicate through the GameTraversal, which will get continuations using GetContinuations, and will send the position to the UI using a pgn::Position object.
 The UI converts the Position object to FEN notation and draws the board from that.

+## Usage
+To run the app (in XCode), simply open the .xcodeproj file and hit the play button.
+You will need to uplaod a PGN file (or multiple) using the GUI in the bottom right of the app.
+The app searches in bin/data/games for the file that you name in the text input box.
+Two Grandmaster sample databases have been provided as Carlsen.pgn and Caruana.pgn.
+These samples contain around 2400 and 1900 games respectively.
+When writing notes, the notes will be saved in bin/data/notes.
+The notes will automatically append to the file, so you can easily write several notes in similar positions to the same file.